felixdusengimana/capstone-project-mirror/README.md

-# Pesatone — Capstone Project
+# Capstone Project

-Monorepo mirror of the Pesatone platform: a creator payments product (wallets, payouts, mobile-money / card payments) with a public web app and an admin console.
+Monorepo mirror of the platform: a creator payments product (wallets, payouts, mobile-money / card payments) with a public web app and an admin console.